18 December 2011

 Alyxia buxifolia – Sea Box

-In Western Australia this plant is also known as the Dysentery Bush, presumably due to eating the fruits.
-However near an aboriginal site at Mt Andrew (85 km or 50 odd miles WSW of Balladonia) it is especially common and produces a very sweet and tasty fruit (orange and soft when ripe) that I ate without any ill affect.
-So maybe the chemical composition varies, as the Victorian Department of Primary Industries (DPI) also states “Although the fruit of Sea Box is eaten by coastal birds, it is toxic to humans.”
+Near an Aboriginal site at Mt Andrew (85 km or 50 odd miles WSW of Balladonia) this species is especially common and produces a very sweet and tasty fruit (orange and soft when ripe) that I ate without any ill affect, whereas in coastal areas particularly interstate, it is regarded as inedible.
+Even the Victorian Department of Primary Industries (DPI) states “Although the fruit of Sea Box is eaten by coastal birds, it is toxic to humans.”

 Alyxia buxifolia is commonly around 3 metres (10’) in height, but in sheltered positions (under eucalypts) can grow taller.
 The branches are held upright, but with opposite oval leaves they can become quite bushy, although in very dry exposed locations plants can also be short, open and sparse.
 The small (around 1 cm or 3/8”) tubular orange and white flowers are probably pollinated by moths or something similar with a slender proboscis.
 Inland, some flowers can usually be found on the shrub at most times, but they tend to be more common during the latter half of the year.
 Fruits are more common though summer.